mjjstockman/hull-college/README.md

 A map showing the colleges location was added to the contact section.

 [Back to top ⇧](#Hull-College)
-# Design
 ## Colour Scheme
 Blue was chosen as the main colour for the site.
 Research had shown that this is a colour associated with reliability, productivity, trust and order, which are the principles the college wish to promote.

- Coolors.co was then used to find a mix of blues for the main colour platette, with the following decided upon:
+ [Coolors](https://coolors.co/) was then used to find a mix of blues for the main colour platette, with the following decided upon:

  - Header: #03045e
  - About: #caf0f8